CognitiveScale/cortex-profiles-sdk-examples/cache-profile/README.md

 43 actionable tasks: 1 executed, 42 up-to-date
 ```

-The redis connection details have been defined in the [SessionExample.java](../local-clients/src/main/java/com/c12e/cortex/examples/local/SessionExample.java) file
+The Redis connection details have been defined in the [SessionExample.java](../local-clients/src/main/java/com/c12e/cortex/examples/local/SessionExample.java) file
 for local connections and can be passed via [spark-conf.json](../cache-profile/src/main/resources/conf/spark-conf.json)`./main-app/build/tmp/test-data/sink-ds` for jobs that need to be run in cluster.
 More configurations can be found [here](https://github.com/RedisLabs/spark-redis/blob/master/doc/configuration.md)